CatsheeRS/stellarthing2d/starry/README.md

     - `Queue<T>`/`Stack<T>` instead of `List<T>` (it's faster, specially important if you're running stuff every frame)
 - everything should pass through the platform module before getting to whatever framework the engine is currently using, except for the game which shouldn't have to interact with the platform module at all
 - the game can only run code through entities and the `StarrySettings.startup` function

+## dependencies
+- SDL2 (you need to install it probably)
+- ImageSharp for images
+- Newtonsoft.Json because i haven't finished the custom serializer